The Final Destination

-The Final Destination (also known as Final Destination 4) is a 2009 American 3D supernatural horror film written by Eric Bress and directed by David R. Ellis.
-It is the fourth installment in the Final Destination film series and the second standalone sequel after Final Destination 3, and stars Bobby Campo, Shantel VanSanten, and Mykelti Williamson.
-Produced by New Line Cinema, the film follows a group of people after they escape a car crash during a race, with Death stalking and killing them one by one.
+The Final Destination is a 2009 American 3D supernatural horror film directed by David R. Ellis and written by Eric Bress.
+It is a standalone sequel to Final Destination 3 (2006) and the fourth installment in the Final Destination film series.
+It stars Bobby Campo in his feature film debut, Shantel VanSanten, and Mykelti Williamson.
+Produced by New Line Cinema, the film follows a group of people after they escape a deadly accident during a stock car race, with Death stalking and killing them one by one.

-After the commercial success of Final Destination 3, a fourth film entered in development and was planned to be in 3–D, with Bress writing the script.
+After the commercial success of Final Destination 3, a fourth film entered development and was planned to be in 3D, with Bress writing the script.
 The script impressed producer Craig Perry and New Line Cinema enough to green-light a fourth installment.
 James Wong was on board to direct, but because of scheduling conflicts, he decided to drop out.
-Consequently, the studio executives opted for David R. Ellis to return because of his work on Final Destination 2, who personally accepted because of the 3D.
+Consequently, the studio executives opted for David R. Ellis to return because of his work on Final Destination 2 (2003), who personally accepted because of the 3D.
 Filming began in March 2008 and ended late May in the same year.